ninowalker/supervisor-soadev/README.rst

 ===========

 Groups in Supervisor_ are exclusive sets.
-As a developer on an SOA project comprised of many heterogeneous microservices_, the venn diagram of a processes to a particular application feature varies significantly.
-Adding mock services makes it more complicated to manage a working set.
-This plugin adds a powerful expressiveness to simplify the lives of mere mortals.
+As a developer on an SOA project comprised of many heterogeneous microservices_, the venn diagram of processes supporting a particular application feature varies significantly; when integration testing, this is particularly important.
+Adding further complications, mock services make it even challenging to manage a working set.
+This plugin adds a powerful expressiveness to simplify the lives of mere mortals in a large collaborative environment.

-The plugin patches the default `status`, `start`, `restart`, and `stop`, to allow you to operate on these high-level, non-exclusive sets transparently.
+Specifically, the plugin patches the default `status`, `start`, `restart`, and `stop`, to allow you to operate on high-level, non-exclusive sets of processes transparently.

 Installation